alretagealbader/Retage-Portfolio/biomedcode.md

 ## Skill #7 - Working with Biomedical Image Analysis

-The following code allows me to view multiple slices of brain images from functional magnetic resonance imaging (fMRI).
+The following code allows me to view multiple slices of brain images from functional magnetic resonance imaging (fMRI), obtained by Dr. Aaron Newman.
 Given that there were a total of 160 slices of images, I used a loop to show every 10th slice in a 4 x 4 array.

 I also show the images from different angles: top transverse plane and a saggital plane, respectively